Buses in Barcelona

 A Mercedes-Benz articulated TMB bus run by biodiesel on Plaça de la Universitat.

-Buses are a common form of public transport in Barcelona, with an extensive local and interurban bus network.
-There is also a network of night buses called Nitbus (es) and a transitway system called RetBus is currently being developed, which is intended to complement the current local bus network.
+Buses are a widely used form of public transport in Barcelona, with an extensive local and interurban bus network.
+There is also a network of night buses called Nitbus (es) and a transitway system called RetBus under development.
 All bus routes serving Barcelona metropolitan area are organized by Autoritat del Transport Metropolità (ATM).
-Local services are operated in most part by Transports Metropolitans de Barcelona (TMB), although other bus services are operated by several private companies under common names.
+These buses are operated mostly operated by Transports Metropolitans de Barcelona (TMB), although the city is also served by several private companies.

-Operation
+In 2011, the network had a length of 2,242.9 km on which 215 lines operated by 11 different operators, which carried 263.3 million passengers, 0.3% more than in 2010.

+History

 Local buses

 A typical TMB bus stop near Estadi Olímpic Lluís Companys.

 TMB bus route 111 going to Tibidabo.

-The local bus network is very extended and reaches all neighbourhoods in Barcelona including some municipalities attached to the city and the airport.
-Local buses are operated in most part by Transports Metropolitans de Barcelona (TMB) although there are some lines which are operated by private sector companies under contract to TMB.
+The local bus network reaches all neighbourhoods in Barcelona including some municipalities attached to the city and the airport.
+Local buses are operated for the most part by Transports Metropolitans de Barcelona (TMB) although some lines are operated by private sector companies under contract to TMB.
 There are over 100 urban lines serving the city and most of them pass through two or more districts, covering relatively long distances within Barcelona.
 Because of this, some lines called Bus del Barri (meaning The Neighbourhood's Bus in Catalan) were created.
-These lines are operated by small buses and cover short-haul routes enabling access to various parts of the neighbourhood as the shopping area, health care services, education centers and other facilities.
+These lines operate small buses and cover short-haul routes enabling access to shopping areas health care services, schools and other facilities.

-New Bus Network

 In 2011, TMB announced plans for an improved bus network, initially dubbed "RetBus".
 This was introduced in 6 phases between 2012 and 2018 which established 28 high performance lines: 17 vertical (sea-mountain), 8 horizontal (Llobregat-Besòs) and 3 diagonal.